FREQUENTLY ASKED QUESTIONS (FAQ)

 I also believe that all dogs deserve the highest quality of life possible.
 If your dog is off-leash trustworthy, they can enjoy the sights and smells without needing to be restrained by a leash.
 Think of the freedom and enjoyment your dog would have without the feeling of being shackled everywhere they go.

-No. This is because I'm providing all of my clients with the same knowledge and training to have a well behaved dog and off-leash obedience to the highest level possible in a short time.
-If your dog is already well behaved, that just means you'll get even better results than everyone else!
-It also means that it's far easier to maintain your dog's high level of training.
+No. This is because I’m providing all of my clients with the same knowledge and training to have a well behaved dog and off-leash obedience to the highest level possible in an incredibly short time.
+If your dog is already well behaved, that just means you’ll get even better and faster results than everyone else!
+It also means that it’s far easier to maintain your dog’s high level of training.
 If your dog is a well behaved dog now, the results you will have is beyond anything you can imagine.